Oklahoma City Lawyer Assisting Clients With Chapter 7 Bankruptcy Filings

 If you file for Chapter 7 bankruptcy, most of your debts will be discharged, which means you will finally get a fresh financial start.
 But you should not take the decision to file for chapter 7 lightly.
-Discuss your options with the skilled Oklahoma City bankruptcy attorneys at Mitchell & Hammond today.
+Discuss your options with the skilled Oklahoma City bankruptcy attorneys at Hammond Law Firm today.

 Who Qualifies For Chapter 7 Bankruptcy in Oklahoma?

 To qualify for Chapter 7 bankruptcy, you must pass the “means test.”
 This test is used to determine if your monthly disposable income is low enough for you to qualify for chapter 7.

 The first step is comparing your gross income to the median family income in Oklahoma.
 If your income is lower than the median family income in Oklahoma, you pass the test and qualify for Chapter 7 bankruptcy.

 If your income is greater than the median family income in Oklahoma, you will move onto the next step, which involves calculating your disposable income.
 To calculate your monthly disposable income, certain monthly expenses are subtracted from your average monthly income.
 Examples of expenses that are deducted include: